-Facts about the government of Switzerland and the Swiss government system.
+Facts about the government of Switzerland and the Swiss political system.

 Conventional long form: Swiss Confederation

 Government type: Formally a confederation but similar in structure to a federal republic.

 Geographic coordinates: 46 57 N, 7 26 E

 Daylight saving time: Plus 1hr (UTC plus 2 hrs.).
 Begins the last Sunday in March and ends the last Sunday in October which is in alignment with its neighbouring countries.

 Swiss administrative divisions